How does React work under the hood ? The Overview of React internals

 1.4 Trust the code, not the posts

-Try to navigate through the React souce code if you have time, it definitly helps.
+Try to navigate through the React source code if you have time, it definitely helps.

 1.5 Find the critical path

-But the problem is that React codebase is humangous and intimidating.
-My advice and what I actually did is to find the critical path - we don’t need to understand everything at the same time, it is fine to have a rough idea of how something works, and then try to solve the puzzles one by one, forming a network of understandings in the end.
+But the problem is that React code base is humongous and intimidating.
+My advice and what I actually did is to find the critical path - we don’t need to understand everything at the same time, it is OK to have a rough idea of how something works, and then try to solve the puzzles one by one, forming a network of understandings along the way.

-That’s why I’m actually only available to complete this very first episode of overview 2 years after I made the debugging video, because I spent the whole time solving smaller puzzles and it is now that I feel comfortable to explain the big picture.
+That’s why I’m actually only available to complete this very first episode of overview 2 years after I made the debugging video, because I spent the whole time solving smaller puzzles and it is only now that I feel comfortable explaining the big picture.

 2. How I debug the overview of React internals with breakpoints